formsandlines/formform-js/README.md

 <br/>

-## Documentation **(not updated yet)**
+## Documentation

 In its current state, *formform* has 4 classes that partly inherit from each other and perform different tasks.

 - **formform.calc** lets you calculate with numeric values of the uFORM iFORM calculus
-- **formform.form** lets you calculate any FORM with constants and variables using a special JSON representation which can be easily generated from a formula String (paranthesis notation)
+- **formform.form** lets you calculate any FORM with constants and variables using a special JSON representation which can be easily generated from a `formula` String (paranthesis notation)
 - **formform.graph** lets you use this JSON representation to generate different visualization outputs or notations
-- **formform.dna** lets you store calculation results in a code format called *formDNA* and visualize them as *vmaps* to analyze value patterns
+- **formform.dna** lets you store calculation results in a code format I call [*formDNA*](https://observablehq.com/@formsandlines/the-dna-of-4-valued-forms) and visualize them as [*vmaps*](https://observablehq.com/@formsandlines/recursive-mapping-of-4-valued-forms-with-vmaps) to analyze value patterns

 All classes and their API are described in detail below: